 Gastric bypass patients are especially at risk of these issues if they take NSAIDs after surgery.
 The same holds true for many gastric banding patients.
 Because of this added risk, bariatric surgeons recommend that their gastric bypass and banding patients avoid NSAIDs after surgery is performed and instead look into alternative medications and pain relievers (i.e., acetaminophen/Tylenol).

 Some Issues to Note with NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) and Gastric Sleeve

 While many patients who undergo gastric sleeve are still able to take NSAIDs, it's important that they get the okay from their surgeon and physician.
 Sometimes a reduced dosage of NSAIDs only when necessary may be recommended just to avoid potential issues with ulcers and stomach perforation.

 We've written at length about the many benefits of gastric sleeve surgery, as well as how gastric sleeve compares to gastric bypass and how gastric sleeve compares to gastric banding.
 This is just another advantage to consider for sleeve gastrectomy surgery.

 Prospective weight loss surgery patients who expect to take NSAIDs in the future to address arthritis and other kinds of pain would benefit most from undergoing sleeve gastrectomy.
 The gastric sleeve offers additional flexibility for patients in so many ways, which is why we feel it's a great option for surgical weight loss.

 Learn More About Advanced Weight Loss Surgery

 If you are interested in undergoing gastric sleeve surgery or any other surgical option for safe and rapid weight loss, we encourage you to contact our bariatric surgery center today.
-When you meet with Dr. Garcia, you will be able to learn more about all of your options for advanced weight loss procedures.
+When you meet with our doctors, you will be able to learn more about all of your options for advanced weight loss procedures.